-Vienna Ensemble Pro 6 brings the colour
+Vienna Ensemble Pro 6 released and reworked

 In 2009 Vienna Ensemble Pro provided the solution to running huge instrument libraries across multiple computers.
 There was none of the messing around you had with FX Teleport or VST Link, this was a definitive cross-platform network solution.
 Designed initially for their own Vienna Symphonic Library (VSL) it enabled producers to create full orchestra scores.
 And if you run out of resources, you just added another Mac or PC for instant headroom.